 When asked if we might expect reliable measurement of yam texture from NIRS and Hyperspectral Imaging, the panel responded that i) some traits have been successfully measured such as dry matter; ii) measurements for texture evaluation in boiled yam and gari need improvement, and not all textural qualities can be evaluated in this way; iii) this technology allows for discriminating between 'good' and 'poor' yam varieties; iv) it may be possible to evaluate yam biophysical characteristics using these methods; v) there are some direct correlations for yam traits, but classifications of foodstuffs by phenotype linked to genotype need developing.
 Analysts are considering indirect approaches but need to see if there are some correlations, and develop equations e.g. for cooking time.
 Evaluation work on sweetpotato and cassava mealiness is already well-advanced, which could help develop the approach also for Yam.
 There were some unexpectedly low-scoring NIRS results for unblended samples, for which, the panel explained, the coefficient of determination needs additional criteria such as standard error of prediction (SEP).
-If the R2 is fair, but SEP is also low, this indicates a need to improve on the model.
+If the R is fair, but SEP is also low, this indicates a need to improve on the model.
 Also, prediction of wet samples is often less accurate than for dry samples.
-Minimum required sample numbers are specified in the SOP (100 genotypes minimum for evaluation, validation: 20 genotypes), however the variability among the samples obtained from a larger number of variants is very important, rather than the number of the samples.
+Minimum required sample numbers are specified in the SOP (100 genotypes minimum for evaluation, validation: 20 genotypes), however the variability among the samples.
 As new variants are developed, the dataset will need extending to account for this variability during measurements.